How can I use the Email Operations Center to see all email bounce-backs?

 If Neoserra has determined an email address to be invalid, then you will notice that the email address is highlighted in red within the Neoserra interface as shown below.

 Invalid company email address:

 To correct the email address, simply edit the contact and/or client record and make the corrective changes.
 As soon as you edit the email address the red highlights will disappear.
 Please note, that Neoserra does not know whether your edits are correct, or not, and your message may bounce again if it continues to be invalid.
+If the email address was correct, but there was another reason why the message failed (e.g. mailbox full), then you can clear the message using the checkbox next to the email address.
 However, Neoserra won't know if the email is valid until you try to send your next email.

-In some cases the client's email may be correct, but you actually need to make some changes on your server.
+In some cases the client's email may be correct, but you actually need to make a change on your server.
 For example, it may be that you need to update your SPF record to allow Neoserra to send from your email address.
 Thus, the client email address appears in red, but there are no changes to be made to the actual client's email address.
-The email address will automatically change back from red to black the next time you send an email to the client with your corrected SPF settings.
-The little informational icon will remain next to the email address to let you know that the email address bounced back at one point in time, but the address will no longer be highlighted in red.

 The Email Operations Center also monitors emails sent via the bid matching module.
 If a bid match email address is invalid and causes a bounce back, then also the email address in the Bid Match panel will be highlighted in red: